jlangch/venice/README.md

 ```

-Java enum values can be passed as simple keywords or as scoped keywords:
+Java enum values can be passed as simple or scoped keywords:

 ```java
 import com.github.jlangch.venice.Venice;